flightaware/tohil/README.md

    - side effects: executes code in the Tcl interpreter
    - *Do not use with untrusted substituted input*
    - `evalString` may be any valid Tcl code, including semicolons for single line statements or multiline blocks
-   - uncaught Tcl errors tracing back all the way to the the tohil membrane are raised as a Python exception
+   - uncaught Tcl errors tracing back all the way to the the Tohil membrane are raised as a Python exception

 By default the results of the Tcl code evaluated (if there wasn't an exception) is returned to the caller, as a string.

-The optional "to" named parameter allows you to specify one of a number of data types that will cause tohil to convert the return into a native Python data type.
+The optional "to" named parameter allows you to specify one of a number of data types that will cause Tohil to convert the return into a native Python data type.

 The types supported are str, int, bool, float, list, set, dict, tuple, and tohil.tclobj.